Factbox: What's next for Hong Kong's protest movement

 Millions of anti-government protesters have taken to Hong Kong's streets for more than three months, plunging the Chinese-ruled city into its biggest crisis in decades and posing a direct challenge to its political masters in Beijing.

-Following are the key dates in Hong Kong's protests movement and the most recent developments as reported by Reuters.
+Following are the key dates in Hong Kong's protest movement and the most recent developments as reported by Reuters.

 WHAT'S COMING UP

-Saturday (Sep 28) - The fifth anniversary of the "Umbrella" pro-democracy protests in 2014 that occupied parts of the city for 79 days.
+Sep 28 - The fifth anniversary of the "Umbrella" protests in 2014 that occupied parts of the city for 79 days.
 Activists are expected to mark the anniversary with a rally.

-Tuesday - The 70th anniversary of the founding of the People's Republic of China.
-Protesters are expected to rally in Hong Kong dressed in black, and authorities are likely to rollout a large security blanket as the Hong Kong government holds a low-key ceremony.
+Oct 1 - The 70th anniversary of the founding of the People's Republic of China.
+Protesters are expected to rally in Hong Kong dressed in black, and authorities are likely to roll out a large security blanket as the Hong Kong government holds a low-key ceremony.

 In Beijing, President Xi Jinping will oversee a massive military parade through central Beijing.
 The Communist Party will be hoping the world see images of orderly troop formations and dancing civilians, rather than protests in Hong Kong.